sass/sass/proposal/color-4-new-spaces.md

   same space as the origin color.
 For `color.mix()`, the first color parameter is considered the origin color.

 * All legacy and RGB-style spaces represent bounded gamuts of color.
-When converting colors into a bounded gamut space, out-of-gamut channel values are maintained whenever possible.
+Since mapping colors into gamut is a lossy process, it should generally be left to browsers, which can map colors as-needed, based on the capabilities of a display.
+For that reason, out-of-gamut channel values are maintained by Sass whenever possible, even when converting into gamut-bounded color spaces.
 The only exception is that `hsl` and `hwb` color spaces are not able to express out-of-gamut color, so converting colors into those spaces will gamut-map the colors as well.
-Authors should be careful converting colors into these spaces, since gamut mapping is a lossy process.

-* Mapping colors into a gamut is a lossy process.
-Whenever possible, it should be left to the browser, which can map colors based on a given user's display capabilities.
-However, authors can perform explicit gamut mapping with the `color.to-gamut()` function.
+Authors can also perform explicit gamut mapping with the `color.to-gamut()` function.

 * Legacy browsers require colors in the `srgb` gamut.
 However, most modern